beingaturtle/beingaturtle.github.io/docs/task1.md

 In this section, we will focus on helping you access your course schedule using MyBCIT website.
 This website will serve as your main way of accessing your school related information.
-By the end of this section you will know how to access your course schedule in BCIT using BCIT Website
+By the end of this section you will know how to access your course schedule in BCIT using BCIT Website.

+## Steps to login

 1. Ensure you have a BCIT Account
 <br>